 real food. real life.

 Giving food a label or category has, I fear, made so many of us afraid to try things that are totally delicious and a lot easier to make.
 A LOT easier.
 Purely because the ingredients are simple and from the earth, they don't need much special treatment.
+These bars are vegan, but, well everything on this site is.
+So, label it vegan or just darn delicious and easy.

 If you haven't tried making homemade granola bars before (don't worry, you're not alone, but seriously, join the fun, it's easy and SO MUCH BETTER FOR YOU than those packaged ones) I'd recommend starting with these ones.